ceph/ceph/doc/glossary.rst

                 Gateway.

 	Ceph Object Store
+	:ref:`Ceph OSD<rados_configuration_storage-devices_ceph_osd>`
-	Ceph OSD
+                Ceph **O**\bject **S**\torage **D**\aemon.
+The Ceph OSD
-		The Ceph OSD software, which interacts with a logical disk (:term:`OSD`).
-Sometimes, Ceph users use the term "OSD" to refer to "Ceph OSD Daemon", though the proper term is "Ceph OSD".
+                software, which interacts with logical disks (:term:`OSD`).
+                Around 2013, there was an attempt by "research and industry" (Sage's own words) to insist on using the term "OSD" to mean only "Object Storage Device", but the Ceph community has always persisted in using the term to mean "Object Storage Daemon" and no less an authority than Sage Weil himself confirms in November of 2022 that "Daemon is more accurate for how Ceph is built" (private correspondence between Zac Dover and Sage Weil, 07 Nov 2022).

 	Ceph OSD Daemon
 	Ceph OSD Daemons